rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 In more detail:

 - is the motivation real - does the paper address an important problem?
+    (sometimes, simply identifying an important problem is a major contribution)
 - would the claims it makes constitute substantial progress?
 - are those claims backed up - is it technically solid?
 - is it well-written - enough for readers (with the appropriate background) to understand?